-- 1. International applicants are required to pass an English language proficiency test.
+- International applicants are required to pass an English language proficiency test.
 The proficiency requirement in English as the language of instruction can be met by the successful completion of one of the following examinations or an equivalent: - a.
 Academic IELTS test: 6.5 - b.
 TOEFL paper-based test: 580 - c.
 TOEFL computer-based test: 237 - d.
 TOEFL internet-based test: 92-93 - e.
 Cambridge Certificate in Advanced English (CAE): A, B or C - f.
 Cambridge Certificate of Proficiency in English (CPE): A&B - 2.
-Exemption is granted from the examination in English referred to in the first paragraph to students who, within two years of the start of the program: - a. met the requirements of the Vrije Universiteit Amsterdam English-language proficiency test, TOEFL ITP, meeting or surpassing the score threshold as stated in paragraph 1 or: - b. had previous education in secondary or tertiary education in an English-speaking country as listed on the VU website or; - c. have an English-language 'international baccalaureate' diploma.
+Exemption is granted from the examination in English referred to in the first paragraph to students who, within two years of the start of the program: - met the requirements of the VU test in English language proficiency TOEFL ITP, with at least the scores specified in paragraph 1, or - had previous education in secondary or tertiary education in an English-speaking country as listed on the VU website, or - have an English-language 'international baccalaureate' diploma, or - have an English-language diploma of a Bachelor or Master degree programme which has been accredited by the NVAO in the Netherlands.